Hispanic Business Students Association

 As Activities Director, I hosted our bi-annual Distinguished Lecture Series (DLS) and served as fundraising chair for HBSA.

 DLS, sponsored by the Salt River Project, is a formal luncheon in which a prestigious Latino is invited to share their success story with students, parents, alumni, and sponsors.
-Through this event, I gained first-hand experience in professional/corporate event planning and accomplished:

-Coordinating event details such as venue booking, catering, digital/print materials, speaker accommodations, run of show, and guest management under a strict budget.
+As Activities Director, I secured our first-ever music industry speaker, Delia Orjuela (Manager at Warner Chappell Music and President of the Latin Songwriter Hall of Fame) and coordinated event details such as venue booking, catering, digital/print materials, speaker accommodations, run of show, and guest management under a strict budget.

 On the fundraising side, I hosted three fundraisers:

-Pie-in-the-face Fundraiser: pay to pie an E-Board member.
+• Pie-in-the-face Fundraiser: pay to pie an E-Board member.

-HBSA Bingo Board: E-Board members post a bingo board to their Instagram story and cross off tiles based on how many donations they receive.
+• HBSA Bingo Board: E-Board members post a bingo board to their Instagram story and cross off tiles based on how many donations they receive.

-Winter Kermes: HBSA members cook traditional Hispanic food and sell it at a local neighborhood.
+• Winter Kermes: HBSA members cook traditional Hispanic food and sell it at a local neighborhood.

 49th Banquet Co-chair

 HBSA’s Annual Banquet is an awards ceremony where students, sponsors, family members, and alumni gather to recognize student achievement, graduating seniors, and member participation for the year.
-Between members, we have deemed this banquet “HBSA’s Quinceañera” to highlight the extravagant nature of the event!

 Working behind the scenes with advisors, alumni, college deans, and sponsors, gave me a deeper understanding of HBSA’s history and the impact that we continue to have at ASU.
-This experience led me to find my calling within the organization and inspired me to continue growing and giving back.
+This experience led me to find my calling within the organization and inspired me to continue growing and giving back!

 Junior Year